yousefelassal/quote-cron/README.md

 > There are three faithful friends - an old wife, an old dog, and ready money.

 > People don't notice whether it's winter or summer when they're happy.

+> It is important to our friends to believe that we are unreservedly frank with them, and important to friendship that we are not.